patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 # to see schemas list
 \dn or \z
 ```

-if we see table and schema are corrected and shown, then we successfully importing csv to the Postgres database.
+If we see table and schema are shown correctly, then we successfully importing csv to the Postgres database.

 <img src="./docs/check-postgres.jpg">